-Home / Business / Given this background, could being an early member, founder or R&D lead in a startup be viable for me?
+Home / Business / Given my background, is it feasible for me to take on an early role such as a founding member or R&D lead in a startup?

-Exploring Opportunities in startup Leadership: A Path for Scientists and Innovators
+Exploring Opportunities in Startup Leadership: A Path for Scientists and Innovators

 Analyzing Your Academic and Professional Background